- Internet problems or the Windows Firewall can cause your Steam update to get stuck.

 Some of the above resolutions might fix Steam updates.
 Then users can launch Steam and enjoy the very best Windows games once again.

 Valve releases security and small Steam client improvements all the time.
 There is a way to disable the client from updating but it’s not recommended.
-See how to disable Steam automatic updates.
+See this quick article about disabling Steam automatic updates to learn how to do it.